biggie-se/alx-airbnb-database/database-adv-script/performance_monitoring.md

+<h3><b>Objective: Continuously monitor and refine database performance by analyzing query execution plans and making schema adjustments.</b></h3>

+<b>Instructions:</b>

----Use SQL commands like SHOW PROFILE or EXPLAIN ANALYZE to monitor the performance of a few of your frequently used queries.
+- Use SQL commands like SHOW PROFILE or EXPLAIN ANALYZE to monitor the performance of a few of your frequently used queries.

+- Identify any bottlenecks and suggest changes (e.g., new indexes, schema adjustments).

+- Implement the changes and report the improvements.*/

 # First, enable profiling for the session
 SET profiling = 1;